sanchigoyal/spring-mysql-rabbitmq-docker-example/README.md

  * docker-compose

 ## About Application
-It's a simple messaging application.
+It is a simple messaging application.
+That -
  * Listens to a RabbitMQ queue
  * Reads the message when available
  * Stores it in the MySQL database